 Mark's day job is as Head of Central Services for LondonEnergy Ltd, a renewable energy and recycling company based in North London.

 Mark has been a Trustee of the Student's Union at the University of Southampton.
 He serves on the Registration and Standard Committee of the British Computer Society (BCS).
 In 2016 the BCS awarded Mark with its 'Meritorious Service Award', in recognition of his service 'across several areas of the Institute's activities'.

 Christine joined the Board of Trustees in October 2021 as Honorary Treasurer.
+She chairs the board's finance and audit committee.
 She was appointed to the East London Bench in 2014.
 She sits as a winger in adult court and in the Crown Court.
 She has started her journey to becoming a Presiding Justice.